 Don’t be afraid to spend some time brainstorming your icon.
 Look for inspiration on your own phone.
 Look up popular games in the app store.
 What design conventions are they taking advantage of?

 We aren’t saying rip off other people, we’re saying you don’t need to reinvent the wheel.
-Come up with a couple versions, and ask your friends or ask on forums for feedback.
+Come up with a couple of versions, and ask your friends or ask on forums for feedback.
 Do that step even if you hire someone to design your icons for you.

 Settle on your favorite.
 Then publish!